-At KP, you cannot perform 10 TKR’s because the system isn’t in place for that to happen.
+At KP, you cannot perform 10 TKRs because the system isn’t in place for that to happen.
 Nobody else will want to work as hard as you.
-Should complications arise then your high-volume work will be blamed.
+Should complications arise, then your high-volume work will be blamed.

 But that surgeon can open their own private medical office and contract with a surgery center in order to be more productive, generate more revenue, and, in the long-run, work less.

 I started seeing urgent care patients in my second year of residency.
-Throughout my career I have seen a high volume of patients in the Urgent Care setting.
+Throughout my career, I have seen a high volume of patients in the Urgent Care setting.

 Even when I picked up shifts in the Primary Care setting, I would squeeze in 4-6 extra patients for the day.
-If I was in peds, I would see 2x what other pediatricians saw.
+If I were in peds, I would see 2x what other pediatricians saw.
 When I was in the ER, I would see more than the fastest ER doctors.

 It’s not that I worked more than my colleagues.
 I worked more efficiently.
 However, this efficiently allowed me to work less in the long-run.
 My current work schedule of about 1 hour a day is a testament to that.

 My Urgent Care shifts usually have been from 1pm-11pm.
 My ‘work’ was the same regardless of how many patients I saw.
-Sure, I ran around more than other doctors and typed in more words into the EHR and communicated with more staff regarding more patients.
+Sure, I ran around more than other doctors and typed in more words into the EHR, and communicated with more staff regarding more patients.
 Regardless, work sequestered 10 hours of my time – not counting my commute.

-If I had my own Urgent Care clinic then I would have produced twice as much revenue and produced twice as many widgets as my competitors.
+If I had my own Urgent Care clinic, then I would have produced twice as much revenue and produced twice as many widgets as my competitors.
 Unfortunately, I didn’t have the entrepreneurial intelligence to capitalize on this fact back in the day.